• Skip to primary navigation

 Some of my fave ways to use this sauce (replace the dressings used in the recipe for this peanut sauce.):

 Basically everything.
-I mean, I can eat this by the spoonful-- it's THAT tasty.
+I mean, I can eat this by the spoonful– it’s THAT tasty.

 peanut sauce in a white bowl on top of a wooden plate